 - Hitbox Dissonance: Averted.
 Hitboxes are pixel-perfect.
 That thing with the spikes that extend when you go near it?
 You can, in theory, go in between its spikes.*

-- Hologram/Invisibility: The hologram powerup makes Juni invisible and plants a decoy hologram that attracts enemy bullets.
+- Hologram: The hologram powerup makes Juni invisible and plants a decoy hologram that attracts enemy projectiles.

 - Invisible Block: Some blocks aren't visible until you get close to them.
 Some blocks are visible but aren't actually platforms.
 Some blocks don't even exist unless you have a certain power-up.
 And some blocks aren't visible at all.